Seagrass Ecosystem Accounting

 3.6 Worked Example

 This worked example demonstrates the compilation of seagrass ecosystem accounts for a hypothetical 12,000-hectare seagrass meadow system spanning temperate and tropical waters.
 The example follows the extent-condition-services-valuation sequence presented in Section 3 and illustrates the key accounting entries and calculations.
+All monetary values are illustrative composites and should not be used as benchmarks for specific national contexts.

 Step 1: Extent account (year t to t+1)